 Probiotics may have a positive influence on clearing any disease that involves inflammation.
 Beneficial bacteria influence the immune system and decrease inflammatory chemicals in the body.

-A dog’s gut is home to the largest part of his immune system and that’s where probiotics work!
+A dog’s gut microbiome is home to the largest part of his immune system and that’s where probiotics work!

 These studies used different strains of bacteria to treat different diseases in various species.
 It’s hard to say which bacterial and fungal organisms work best to treat dermatitis vs. which is best to treat colitis, etc. All we know is that in these studies, the formula used had a good effect on the disease.